williamdemeo/LEAN_wjd/theorem_proving/README.md

 ---

-We can also declare new constants and constructors for types:
+We can also declare new constants and constructors for types.

 ```scala
     constants α β : Type